dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 </ContentPage>
 ```

-In this example, the retrieved `DateTime` value is set as the `BindingContext` on a `StackLayout`.
+In this example, the retrieved `DateTime` value is set as the `BindingContext` on a <xref:Microsoft.Maui.Controls.StackLayout>.
 When you set the `BindingContext` on an element, it is inherited by all the children of that element.
-This means that all the children of the `StackLayout` have the same `BindingContext`, and they can contain bindings to properties of that object:
+This means that all the children of the <xref:Microsoft.Maui.Controls.StackLayout> have the same `BindingContext`, and they can contain bindings to properties of that object:

 :::image type="content" source="media/mvvm/oneshotdatetime.png" alt-text="Screenshot of a page displaying the date and time.":::